-He remarked as the language states "adopt such standards and regulations as it may deem necessary in 22

-23 order to help ascertain conformance with the above regulations." he wonders how they will deal with

-- 24 farm animals; what standards and regulations might they have to deal with that.
-While there are - applications in the zoning ordinances where they do have some control and authority over them, it is not 25 - 26 as all-encompassing as some might think.
-When asked if he agreed with the statements, Mr. Gagnon - 27 responded not exactly, the reason being the board developed standards and regulations to address noise;

-had to wrestle with the issue of decibels, the distance between where the noise is coming from, etc. 28 the regulations.
-Chairman Harrington questioned whether the best advice to Mr. Tomasso would be to 30 pursue the matter with zoning rather than through a noise ordinance.
-31
+He remarked as the language states "adopt such standards and regulations as it may deem necessary in order to help ascertain conformance with the above regulations." he wonders how they will deal with farm animals; what standards and regulations might they have to deal with that.
+While there are applications in the zoning ordinances where they do have some control and authority over them, it is not as all-encompassing as some might think.
+When asked if he agreed with the statements, Mr. Gagnon responded not exactly, the reason being the board developed standards and regulations to address noise; had to wrestle with the issue of decibels, the distance between where the noise is coming from, etc. When asked where those standards could be found, Mr. Gagnon stated the standards are referenced in the regulations.
+Chairman Harrington questioned whether the best advice to Mr. Tomasso would be to pursue the matter with zoning rather than through a noise ordinance.